ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 ## Using lazy injection of CKEditor&nbsp;5

 If you prefer to automatically inject the CKEditor&nbsp;5 script into your HTML file, you can migrate your project using the `@ckeditor/ckeditor5-integrations-common` package.
-This package provides a `loadCKEditorCloud` function that automatically injects the CKEditor 5 scripts and styles into your HTML file.
+This package provides a `loadCKEditorCloud` function that automatically injects the CKEditor&nbsp;5 scripts and styles into your HTML file.
 It may be useful when your project uses a bundler like Webpack or Rollup and you cannot modify your head section directly.

 ### Step 1: Install the `@ckeditor/ckeditor5-integrations-common` Package